-Is an elegant brick edifice, four stories high (including Mansard roof story), and has two hundred and thirteen rooms, with boarding and lodging capacity for three hundred, and school room for eight hundred students.
+Is an elegant brick edifice, four stories high, and has two hundred and thirteen rooms, with boarding and lodging capacity for three hundred, and school room for eight hundred students.
 It is located on a high and beautiful site near town, is heated by steam, lighted by gas, and furnished throughout with improved furniture.
-Being situated near the line of the Cumberland Valley Railroad, (the road forming the southern boundary of the grounds), through the courtesy of the efficient Superintendent of the road, Gen. J. F. Boyd, all passenger trains will stop at the Normal Station for a day or two at the opening and at the close of each term, and ordinarily at other times when heavy baggage is to be carried, thus avoiding unnecessary expense for porterage or exposure in bad weather.
+Being situated near the line of the Cumberland Valley Railroad, (the road forming the southern boundary of the grounds), through the courtesy of the efficient Superintendent of the road, Gen. J. F. Boyd, all passenger trains will stop at the Normal Station for a day or two at the opening and at the close of each term, thus avoiding unnecessary expense for porterage or exposure in bad weather.

-SUMMARY.
+Specialties.

-We aim to make the following special points in this school, viz: a harmonious adjustment of the graded school and elective course of study; great prominence to right primary instruction in both theory and practice; special care for health and physical training of pupils; vocal culture in daily drill in Elocution and Singing for all pupils; skill in expression and execution in every variety of subject and work; large opportunities under proper restraints for social culture; special prominence to regular and suitable Religious Exercises; a just, thorough and universal test and standard of Scholarship, estimated on written weekly reviews, and final examinations; large opportunities for securing general information by the best library and reading-room accommodations; self-control by granting the largest personal liberty to the student, and imposing a corresponding responsibility for right deportment.
+We aim to make the following special points in this school, viz: a harmonious adjustment of the graded school and elective course of study; great prominence to right primary instruction in both theory and practice; special care for health and physical training of pupils; vocal culture in daily drill in Elocution and Singing for all pupils; skill in expression and execution in every variety of subject and work; large opportunities under proper restraints for social culture; special prominence to regular and suitable Religious Exercises; a just, thorough and universal test and standard of Scholarship, estimated on written weekly reviews, and final examinations; large opportunities for securing general information by the best library and readingroom accommodations; self-control by granting the largest personal liberty to the student, and imposing a corresponding responsibility for right deportment.